MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/search.md

 - `BackgroundColor`, of type `Color`, is the color of the background to the search box text.
 - `CancelButtonColor`, of type `Color`, is the color of the cancel button.
+- `CharacterSpacing`, of type `double`, is the spacing between characters of the `SearchHandler` text.
 - `FontAttributes`, of type `FontAttributes`, indicates if the search box text is italic or bold.
 - `FontFamily`, of type `string`, is the font family used for the search box text.
 - `FontSize`, of type `double`, is the size of the search box text.
 - `HorizontalTextAlignment`, of type `TextAlignment`, is the horizontal alignment of the search box text.
 - `PlaceholderColor`, of type `Color`, is the color of the placeholder search box text.
 - `TextColor`, of type `Color`, is the color of the search box text.
+- `VerticalTextAlignment`, of type `TextAlignment`, is the vertical alignment of the search box text.

 ## SearchHandler keyboard